jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 A hands-on workshop focused on prompt engineering techniques for large language models, designed to help participants become more effective at communicating with AI systems like ChatGPT, Claude, and other LLMs.

 ### Why Prompt Engineering Matters
 In today's AI-driven world, the ability to craft effective prompts is becoming as important as traditional programming skills.
 It's the bridge between human intent and AI capability.
+By adding context

 ### Key Statistics
 - **Participants:** 80
-- **Duration:** [Class duration]
-- **Format:** [In-person/Online/Hybrid]
+- **Disciplines:** Private Equity, Venture Capital, Entrepreneurs, PhD Students, Operators
 - **Level:** [Beginner/Intermediate/Advanced]

 ## Curriculum Breakdown

 ### Core Topics Covered

-#### 1. Fundamentals of Prompt Engineering
+#### Main Presentation: Prompt Engineering Fundamentals
-- Understanding how LLMs process prompts
-- The anatomy of an effective prompt
-- Common pitfalls and how to avoid them

-#### 2. Advanced Techniques
+**1. Chain-of-Thought Prompting**
-- **Chain-of-Thought Prompting**: Breaking down complex problems
+- Breaking down complex problems into logical steps
-- **Few-Shot Learning**: Providing examples for better results
+- Guiding AI through reasoning processes
+- When and how to use step-by-step thinking

+**2. Importance of Clear, Contextual Prompts**
+- Crafting specific, unambiguous instructions
+- The role of context in getting accurate responses

+**3. Persona and Role Definition**
+- Providing context about what persona the AI should take.
+Example : "You are a world class expert in robotics with 20 years of experience working at Boston Dynamics"
-- **Role-Based Prompting**: Getting AI to assume specific personas
+- Setting up the AI as an expert in specific domains
+- Tailoring responses through role-based prompting

+**4. Situational Context and Background**
+- Give more context about your situation and steps that have been taken so far
+- Building comprehensive background for better AI understanding
+- Incremental information sharing for complex scenarios
+- Feeding LLM design guidelines, instructions, and other criteria which are crucial to tailor best response

+**5. Interactive Prompting Techniques**
+- Ask the LLM to ask you clarifying questions before providing an answer
-- **Iterative Refinement**: Improving prompts through feedback
+- Iterative refinement through dialogue

-#### 3. Practical Applications
+#### Breakout Room Sessions

+After the main presentation, participants split into **4 specialized breakout rooms** for hands-on practice and curated discussions:

+**Room 1: GTM (Go-to-Market) Strategy**
+- Craft prompts to assist in market analysis and competitive intelligence
+- Customer segmentation and persona development prompts
+- Market research and opportunity identification techniques
+- Competitive positioning and differentiation strategies

+**Room 2: Employee Onboarding**
+- Develop prompts to generate onboarding documents tailored to different employee roles and levels
+- Creating role-specific training materials and checklists
+- Personalized welcome sequences and resource guides
+- Performance expectation and goal-setting frameworks

+**Room 3: Organizational/File Structure**
+- Design prompts to help organizations establish clear file-naming conventions
+- Directory structures and information architecture
+- Documentation standards and knowledge management
-- Content creation and writing assistance
+- Process optimization and workflow design

+**Room 4: Technical Prompts**
+- Create technical-focused prompts suitable for engineers in both software and hardware domains
-- Code generation and debugging
+- Code generation and debugging assistance
-- Research and analysis tasks
-- Creative applications

-#### 4. Best Practices and Ethics
-- Responsible AI usage
-- Bias awareness and mitigation
+- Technical documentation and specification writing
-- Privacy and security considerations
+- System architecture and design decision support

 ## Teaching Materials